ChanceQZ/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Zhen Qian (Chance, 钱振) is currently a second-year Master student in GIS at [Nanjing Normal University (NNU)](http://en.njnu.edu.cn/).
-He is a member of the [Open Geographic Modeling and Simulation (OpenGMS)](https://geomodeling.njnu.edu.cn/) Lab advised by [Prof. Min Chen](http://schools.njnu.edu.cn/geog/person/min-chen).
-Chance received his B.Sc degree with first class honors from [Nantong University (NTU)](https://en.ntu.edu.cn/), China in 2020.
+Welcome to my website!
+I am currently a master student in GIScience at Nanjing Normal University, and a member of the [Open Geographic Modeling and Simulation (OpenGMS)](https://geomodeling.njnu.edu.cn/) Lab advised by [Prof. Min Chen](http://schools.njnu.edu.cn/geog/person/min-chen).
+I received my B.Sc degree in GIScience with first class honor from [Nantong University (NTU)](https://en.ntu.edu.cn/), China in 2020.
+I am interested in the philosophy of combining geospatial technologies (GIS and Remote Sensing) with artificial intelligence technologies, aiming at developing innovative approaches to solving problems in a variety of domains, including ecology, environment, urban, energy, etc. On this website you can find my {{< staticref "uploads/ZhenQian_CV.pdf" "newtab" >}}CV{{< /staticref >}}, recent news, publications and information on the software I have developed.

-Chance has had many research experiences during his undergraduate and graduate studies, including social sensing of multi-source data, recognition of satellite imagery, and high performance computing of spatial data.
-His CV is available {{< staticref "uploads/ZhenQian_CV.pdf" "newtab" >}}here{{< /staticref >}}.